 Let these reports from Harvard Medical School help you reach your fitness goals

 All of us probably know some areas where we could boost our health and happiness — perhaps by exercising more, eating healthier, learning stress management techniques, or nipping a bad habit in the bud — but making a change can be daunting.
 It doesn’t have to be, though.
-This report will show you how to incorporate simple changes into your life that can reap big rewards.
+This Special Health Report, Simple Changes, Big Rewards: A practical, easy guide for healthy, happy living, will show you how to incorporate simple changes into your life that can reap big rewards.

 Dog owners know that their furry friends offer unparalleled companionship.
 A growing body of research shows they also do much more.
-Owning a dog can prompt you to be more physically active—have leash, will walk.
-Having a dog can also reduce feelings of isolation and loneliness, help calm jagged nerves, and improve the lives of older individuals.
+Owning a dog can prompt you to be more physically active—have leash, will walk.This Special Health Report, Get Healthy, Get a Dog: The health benefits of canine companionship, shows how having a dog can also reduce feelings of isolation and loneliness, help calm jagged nerves, and improve the lives of older individuals.
 Just petting a dog can lower the petter's blood pressure and heart rate (while having a positive effect on the dog as well).

 Is joint pain holding you back?
 Perhaps an achy ankle or sore knee is making it difficult to enjoy a run through your favorite park or even taking a short walk.
 Or maybe a throbbing hip or shoulder prevents you from whacking a golf ball or performing simple tasks like carrying a bag of groceries.
-The exercises in this report can help relieve ankle, knee, hip, or shoulder pain, and help you become more active again, which can help you stay independent long into your later years.
+The exercises in this report, The Joint Pain Relief Workout: Healing exercises for your shoulders, hips, knees, and ankles, can help relieve ankle, knee, hip, or shoulder pain, and help you become more active again, which can help you stay independent long into your later years.

 Harvard Medical School was again ranked as the country’s #1 Medical School for Research by US News & World Report.

 © 2000-2019 Harvard University.
 All rights reserved